vkarpov15/mastering-async-await/content/chapter4.md

 ```

 `redux-thunk`'s purpose is inversion of control (IoC).
 In other
-words, you can define your action creator in a separate file and accept
-`dispatch()` as a parameter, so it doesn't have a hard-coded dependency on
+words, an action creator that takes `dispatch()` as a parameter doesn't have
-any one Redux store.
-Like AngularJS dependency injection, but for React.
+a hard-coded dependency on any one Redux store.
+Like AngularJS dependency
+injection, but for React.

 # With React

 Redux is best with React.
-In the interest of keeping this example minimally
-bloated, this chapter will avoid JSX, Babel, etc. and just run vanilla React
+To avoid bloat, this chapter will not use JSX,
-in Node.js.
-Below is an example of creating a component that shows "Hello, World!"
+React's preferred extended JS syntax.
+Below is an example of creating a component
-in React:
+that shows "Hello, World!" in React:

 <div class="example-header-wrap"><div class="example-header">Example 4.14</div></div>